mehmetcesitli/GTSRB---German-Traffic-Sign-Recognition-Benchmark/README.md

 I got some help during the preprocessing phase of the project.
 Credits to: https://www.kaggle.com/code/shivank856/gtsrb-cnn-98-test-accuracy
 By the way, they implemented another model and got a test accuracy of 98% on the same dataset.
 Quite impressive, isn't it?

+Feel free to contact me for anything: mehmetcesitli@gmail.com